-1. Click Apply the Configuration File on the File menu.

-The popup message saying "Do you want to perform the operations?" is displayed, click OK.

-If the upload succeeds, the message "The application finished successfully.
-Restart the WebManager." is displayed.

-If the upload fails, perform the operations by following the displayed message.

-- 2. Click Operation Mode on the View menu of the Builder or select the Operation Mode on the drop down menu of the toolbar to switch to the operation mode. - 3.
+- 1. Click Apply the Configuration File on the File menu or the icon on the tool bar.
+A popup message asking "Do you want to perform the operations?" is displayed.
+Click OK. - When the upload ends successfully, a popup message saying "The application finished successfully." is displayed.
+Click \mathbf{OK} .
+If the upload fails, perform the operations by following the displayed message. - 2.
+Click Operation Mode on the View menu of the Builder or select the Operation Mode on the drop down menu of the toolbar to switch to the operation mode. - 3.
 Select Start Cluster from Service of the WebManager, and click OK.